Art Commentary Program

 Outputs

-Participants will produce six commentaries over the six-month program.
+Participants will produce three journals, four written commentaries and one video commentary over the two-month program.
 These will revolve around artists, events, institutions, and broader artistic elements in Pittsburgh.
-Templates will be available to aid those unfamiliar with this format.
-Written commentaries will range between 600 to 1200 words, while filmed ones will last 10 to 12 minutes.
+Written commentaries will range between 600 to 1200 words, while filmed ones will last 4 to 12 minutes.

-By the end of the program, participants will have a rich portfolio of commentaries, interviews, and video content, showcasing their enhanced capabilities and readiness to contribute meaningfully to the art dialogue in Pittsburgh and beyond.
+By the end of the program, participants will have a rich portfolio of commentaries, interviews, and video content, showcasing their new and/or improved capabilities and readiness to contribute and lead in any art context.